Skip to calculator

 This is calculated by spreading the initial rooftop installation cost over the system lifespan (annualized capital cost) plus the annual maintenance cost.

-The calculator outputs the estimated annual costs for both community solar and rooftop solar options.
-Lower annual cost suggests a more economical choice based on your inputs.
-Consider that these estimates do not include potential tax credits, incentives, or changes in electricity rates over time.
+The calculator outputs the estimated annual costs for both options.
+A lower annual cost suggests a more economical choice based on your inputs.
+These estimates do not include potential tax credits, incentives, financing/interest, or changes in electricity rates.

 Suppose you use 10,000 kWh annually.
 The community solar rate is $0.10/kWh with a $100 annual subscription fee.
 Rooftop installation costs $15,000 with a 25-year lifespan and $200 annual maintenance.